fbgallet/roam-extension-elapsed-time/README.md

 All commands in command palette (Ctrl/Cmd + p) begin with "Time tracker: " and you can set custom hotkeys for each of them.

+A `/Time tracker` **slash command** is also available directly in any block — type `/tra` to quickly trigger it and insert a timestamp or calculate elapsed time without leaving the editor.

 ### Elapsed time

 Calculate and insert elapsed time between two timestamp.
 The `Elapsed time` command has different behaviors depending on the context: